wcarc-on/wcarc-site/minutes/minutes202207.md

 - Due to changes in the Ontario Corporation (non-for-profit) update procedure, Bert had to re-send the update forms.

 ### Treasurer's Report
 - The balance as of June 30th was $2,415.96.
 The main change was a cheque issued for $110.00 to cover the rental of the site at Kinburn for the VHF Contest.
 There is also $2,000 which is split up into two term deposits.
 One has a maturity date of August 21st, 2022.
 The other one will mature on October 21st, 2022.
-We also have $15 in our "share accounts".
+We also have $15 in our "share accounts."
 - There are 18 members as of today.
 There are also three life members.

 ### Vice President's Report
 - At the August meeting, we will have an amateur radio satellite operation training, a 90 minute presentation, given by a ham operator affiliated with AMSAT.
 - At the September meeting, we will have a presentation on Parks-On-The-Air.
-- To be confirmed, a St-Paul Island CY9C operations report.
+- To be confirmed, a St. Paul Island CY9C operations report.
 The speaker and date will be announced later.

 ### Director's Report
 - We received a QSL request in the mail from DL5ME for a 6m QSO completed during the June contest.
 Wayne will create a WCARC QSL and send it back to DL5ME.